durrantmm/mustache/README.md

     mustache find (paired|single) [OPTIONS] BAM_FILE GENOME OUTPUT_PREFIX

 The default options are designed for genomes with 10x coverage, they may need to be adjusted for samples with significantly higher or lower depth.

+## `mustache find` output
-The final results will be found in the at `OUTPUT_PREFIX/OUTPUT_PREFIX.stats.tsv`, along with several BAM files with the relevant aligned reads.
+The final results will be found in the specified output directory.

+    *.insertions_seqs.tsv - Detailed table of insertion sequences identified.
+    *.insertions_seqs.fasta - A fasta file of all the identified insertion sequences.